FGRibreau/mixpanel_export_people/docs/README.tmpl.md

 ```

 ### Options

-If necessary you can change the `filterCol` function body to filter columns based on their names.
+- Change the `filterCol` function body to filter columns based on their names.

 ### Troubleshooting